bvz2000/squirrel/README.md

 Windows, though this is planned for a future release.
 It was developed on a Linux CentOS 7 system running Python 3.7.11.

-# NOTE: Squirrel is in pre-alpha and does not fully work yet.
+# NOTE: Squirrel is in late alpha stage.
+The majority of its functions are complete, though there are features planned for future releases that have not yet been implemented.
+I am hoping to have a beta release available by mid Feb, 2022.

 Features that will be part of the 1.0 release:
 --------------------------------------------------------------------------------